elestio-examples/keydb/README.md

 You can also connect with any Redis client, including the official CLI:

+To connect via SSL, you need to add the certificates manually.
+You can find them by clicking on the 'File Explorer' button in the 'Tools' tab on the platform: Here the path to find all certificates: /opt/app/data/

     With SSL: redis-cli -h [CI_CD_DOMAIN] -p 6380 --tls --cert redis.crt --key redis.key --cacert ca.crt -a '[APP_PASSWORD]'

     Without SSL: redis-cli -h [CI_CD_DOMAIN] -p 23647 -a '[ADMIN_PASSWORD]'